-During the last three decades, with the development and increasing availability of X-ray CT scanners we are now in the position to quantify soil structure without disturbance in full three dimensions and with a spatial resolution of a few microns or

-1Department of Soil System Science, Helmholtz Centre for Environmental Research - UFZ, Theodor-Lieser-Str.
-4, 06120 Halle (Saale), Germany even below.
-This boosted an enormous amount of scientific insight especially with respect to the soil pore structure in relation to water dynamics and solute transport (Wildenschild and Sheppard, 2013; Larsbo et al., 2014; Tracy et al., 2015).
-More recently also the importance of soil structure for the turnover of organic matter (Kravchenko et al., 2019; Schlüter et al., 2022b) and as habitat for soil organisms (Juarez et al., 2013; Falconer et al., 2012; Juyal et al., 2019) is studied based on 3D images.
+During the last three decades, with the development and increasing availability of x-ray CT scanners we are now in the position to quantify soil structure without disturbance in full three dimensions and with a spatial resolution of a few microns or even below.
+This boosted an enormous amount of scientific insight especially with respect to the soil pore structure in relation to water dynamics and solute transport (Wildenschild and Sheppard, 2013; Juyal et al., 2019; Schlüter et al., 2020).
+More recently also the importance of soil structure for the turnover of organic matter and as habitat for soil organisms is studied based on 3D images (Schlüter et al., 2019; Kravchenko et al., 2019).